Capella Space: Whitney satellites

 Six Whitney satellites were originally planned.
 The first two (Capella-3 and Capella-4) were launched on the Falcon 9 Transporter-1 rideshare mission to a Sun-synchronous orbit on 24 January 2021.

 Capella-6 (Whitney-4) was launched as a rideshare on Starlink V1.0 L26 on 15 May 2021.

 Capella-5 (Whitney-3) was launched as a rideshare on the mission Transporter-2 on 30 June 2021.

 Capella-7 and Capella-8 were launched as a rideshare on the mission Transporter-3 on 13 January 2022.

 Capella-9 (Whitney-7) and Capella-10 (Whitney-8), two additional satellites in this series, to be launched no earlier than 10 January 2023.

+Acadia satellites

+In August 2022 the company announced the development of a new generation of SAR satellites, called "Acadia".
+These new satellites represent an improvement from Capella's previous satellite generations with increased radar bandwidth from 500 MHz to 700 MHz, able to provide better resolution, higher imaging quality and shorter times between customer orders and delivery.
+They are compatible to be equipped with optical communication terminals (OCTs).
+Capella Space was the first commercial SAR company to demonstrate Optical Inter-Satellite Links.
+In early 2023, Capella announced a multi-launch agreement with Rocket Lab for four dedicated launches, including a launch of Capella's first Acadia satellite.
+The launch of the first satellite took place on 23 August 2023 at 23:45 UTC.